evansrichards/project-afterglow/docs/MVP.md

 - **Explainable insights:** Every surfaced pattern should link to clear evidence and suggestions so users feel supported, not surveilled.
 - **Modular data pipeline:** Treat Tinder and Hinge exports as interchangeable inputs that normalize into one schema for downstream analysis.

-## System Architecture Snapshot (Simplified for 2-Week MVP)
+## System Architecture Snapshot (Email-First MVP)
-1. **Frontend (React + TypeScript + Vite):** Handles file upload, parsing, PII sanitization, and basic insights.
+1. **Frontend (React + TypeScript + Vite):** Handles file upload, parsing, PII sanitization, and minimal dashboard.
+One-time engagement after upload, then redirects to email.
 Deployed on a static host (e.g., Netlify or Vercel).
-2. **Cloud Storage (Supabase + Postgres):** Essential for session persistence - stores sanitized data only with anonymous authentication.
+2. **Cloud Storage (Supabase + Postgres):** Stores sanitized data with email-linked accounts for monthly insight generation.
-3. **Basic Analytics:** Simple client-side calculations for message counts, timing patterns, and conversation length.
+3. **Email System:** Monthly insight delivery system with scheduled analysis of static user data.
+4. **Minimal Dashboard:** Basic statistics and email preference management - designed for brief visits, not retention.
-4. **Design System:** Tailwind CSS with a custom theme that echoes the brand's calm, affirming tone.
+5. **Design System:** Tailwind CSS with a custom theme that echoes the brand's calm, affirming tone.

 ## Data Ingestion & Normalization
 - **Supported Inputs:**